5GZORRO/issm-mec-cnmp/api/README.md

 Retrieve the progress, status and parameters of a given core/slice

 ```
-curl -X GET http://<ocm master ipaddress>:30055/core_subnetslice/<subnet_name>
+curl -X GET http://<ocm master ipaddress>:30055/core_subnetslice/<name>

 REST path:
     ocm master ipaddress - ipaddress of OCM Hub.
-    subnet_name - the name of the subnetslice as being returned from the POST endpoint (str)
+    name - the name of the core/subnetslice as being returned from the POST endpoint (str)
 ```

 Example: